Say hello to the world’s biggest iceberg

-Category: Space Hits: 2Spotted in a satellite image on May 21, 2021, A-76, currently Earth’s biggest iceberg, formed on the western side of Antarctica’s Ronne Ice Shelf in the Weddell Sea.
+Category: Space Hits: 5Spotted in a satellite image on May 21, 2021, A-76, currently Earth’s biggest iceberg, formed on the western side of Antarctica’s Ronne Ice Shelf in the Weddell Sea.
 The huge iceberg is slightly larger than the Spanish island of Majorca (outline shown here for reference.)
 Image via ESA.

 An enormous iceberg – named A-76 – is now the biggest iceberg on Earth.
 The berg broke off from the western side of Antarctica’s Ronne Ice Shelf into the Weddell Sea.
 The huge iceberg measures about 1,668 square miles (4,320 square km) in size.
 That’s slightly bigger than the Spanish island of Majorca (see the comparison in the above image) and about 80 times the size of Manhattan.